rwb/prevention/README.md

 100. Did gun crimes change in the control beat?
 101. How did the researchers investigate the possibility of displacement?
 102. Did the researchers find any significant evidence of displacement?

+#### Lesson 15 - Monday 2/28/22

+*Note*: Today we move to our next reading covering the issue of how to treat vacant lots in urban spaces ([link](https://www.pnas.org/content/pnas/115/12/2946.full.pdf)).

+103. What has been the traditional response to the problem of blighted and vacant land in American cities?
+104. What are the commonly experienced unintended consequences of the traditional approach to dealing with vacant land?
+105. Describe the "main intervention" used in the urban blighted land study.
+106. Explain the research design used in the urban blighted land study.
+107. What do the authors of the urban land study mean by the phrase "baseline balance"?
+108. Why did the urban land study take over 6 years to complete?
+109. What was the treatment noncompliance problem in the urban blighted land study?
+110. What was the main finding of the urban blighted land study?
+111. How did the authors of the urban blighted land study test for displacement effects?
+112. What is gentrification and why is it a source of concern in the urban blighted land study?